scottkildall/cistern_map/README.md

 (1) Right now cisternjson.js returns a JSON object of a number of cisterns.
 Right now, this is a literal, just added there.
 This should be a non-blocking file-loading system.

-(2) The left panel isn't set to the correct width & height, resulting in some obvious formatting issues.

-(3) The last cistern marker is set by default
+(2) The last cistern marker is set by default

 **Future Improvements:**